 - Industrial structures

 - Residential structures

-The Council-certified Microbial Investigator (CMI) investigate microbial issues in the indoor environment.
-For example, a CMI performs mold inspection, mold testing and bioaerosol sampling.
-A CMI interprets lab results and design an effective remediation protocol.
+The Council Certified Microbial Investigator (CMI) investigates microbial issues in the indoor environment.
+A CMI performs mold inspections, mold testing and bioaerosol sampling, then interprets lab results to help design an effective remediation protocol.
 Finally, these professionals perform post-remediation sampling to verify the success of a remediation project.

-CMIs possess verified knowledge in disciplines related to mold inspection, microbial investigations and sampling.
+CMIs possess knowledge in disciplines related to mold and microbial investigations and environmental sampling.
 The certification examinations cover a wide range of bioaerosols and their potential health effects.
-They also deal with microbial sampling procedures and equipment.

-Healthy Building Science has an Environmental Inspector who is also a Certified Lead Inspector/Assessor from the California Department of Public Health.
+Healthy Building Science has an environmental inspector who is also a Certified Lead Inspector/ Risk Assessor from the California Department of Public Health.
 This certification allows inspectors to assess the degree of total lead hazard in residential or public buildings before, during, and/or after Lead Related Construction (LRC) work.
-Lead Inspectors/Assessors typically do inspections, take samples, and interpret test results and on occassion our Lead Inspector/Assessor will also write or blog all about Lead
+Lead Inspectors/Assessors typically do inspections, take samples, and interpret test results.
+Read about Lead on our blog page.

 We are thrilled to be early adopters of the International Well Building Institute’s WELL Building Standard.
 Alex Stadtner has successfully earned the WELL Accredited Professional (WELL AP) credential and HBS has already supported numerous projects pursuing WELL Building Verification Testing.